robguderian/cs-tech-primer/docs/shell/readme.md

 * understand what a $PATH is
 * add more paths to the $PATH in a .profile
 * traverse a filesystem (move around a filesystem), find and execute files.
-* change permissions on a file to make it executable.
-  * Octal codes
-  * `#!` to choose which interpreter to use (bash, python, other)
 * know how to search previous commands (or, at least know it's possible, and know that it. is probably available in their shell of choice)
 * understand a unix programs inputs and outputs.
-* use piping to create a a complex flow.
-* use pushd, popd
-* use `source` to load variables
-* set, and use environment variables
-  * use environment variables for debug vs deployment

 The Shell
 ---------